 How to Design for an Outdoor Audience

-Planning the design of an art exhibit that’s outside requires a different approach to audience engagement.
+Planning the design of an outdoor exhibit requires a different approach to audience engagement.
 An outdoor exhibition isn’t always a chosen destination with a captive audience, like many indoor exhibitions.
 Instead, outdoor exhibits often rely on spur-of-the-moment interest, inspired by curiosity.

 Signage may be essential to direct visitors toward an exhibit where visual distractions or obstructions compete for attention.
 Often, the surrounding landscape can help create a focal point that draws the eye.
 Large-scale printed graphics and other supporting visual elements are another way to encourage engagement in a public setting.